kylophone/ascii-audio/README.md

 # ascii-audio
 Generates PCM audio from an ASCII string.
-Text re-emerges when viewing spectrogram image.
+Text is visible on the spectrogram image.

 <img src = "spectrogram.png">
 ##BUILDING